ozaner/ozanerhansha.github.io-OLD/_posts/math/probability-combinatorics/00-0-0-inclusion-exclusion-principle.md

 Here we can see the measure of the union of $n$ sets is simply the sum of the measures of all the sets minus the sum of the measures of all pairwise intersections plus the sum of the measures of all threeway intersections and so on, alternating the sign.

 An interesting property of the principle is best displayed in this form.
-That is, the entire sum is either both above and below by each additional term like so:
+That is, the entire sum is bounded either above or below by each additional term like so:

 $$\begin{align*}
 \mu\left(\bigcup_{i=1}^nS_i\right)&\le\sum_{i=1}^n\mu(S_i)\\